 Can an Azure Virtual Network Manager instance be moved?

-No. Resource move is not supported currently.
-If you need to move it, you can consider deleting the existing AVNM instance and using the ARM template to create another one in another location.
+No. Resource move isn't supported currently.
+If you need to move it, you can consider deleting the existing virtual network manager instance and using the ARM template to create another one in another location.